A world of fun awaits just across the ditch. Here are our picks for the most epic experiences and family adventures in New Zealand

 Zip One, or Vineyard Cruise, provides a gentle introduction, soaring above a beautiful working vineyard.
 Zip Two, or City View increases the tempo – taking you higher and faster and providing magnificent views of the city, some 25km away.
 Then it’s time for Zip Three, or Kurinui, which zips along at speeds in excess of 50kmh – faster than you can legally drive on Waiheke’s roads!

-Tour Hobbiton movie set
+Tour Hobbiton movie set in Waikato

 Fans of The Lord of the Rings and The Hobbit trilogies can’t miss this magical experience near Matamata on the North Island.
 A tour of the only set that remains intact from the blockbusters takes you past Hobbit holes and The Mill on the Alexander family sheep farm, which was chosen by acclaimed director Sir Peter Jackson as the site for The Shire.